Join our team of dedicated NAMI eastside volunteers

 Thank you for your interest in volunteering for NAMI Eastside.
 Our programs and services are all offered for FREE, so we rely heavily on people like yourself to support the mental health community that we serve.

-The opportunities below are available in 2021.
+The opportunities below are available in 2022.
 Due to COVID-19, our office is currently closed to the public, and we are not accepting office volunteers at this time.
-We are working to create virtual or safe in-person opportunities, so please check back soon.

 Producer Program Volunteer